joanseg/The-Positioning-Manual/chapters/000-Introduction.md

 # Introduction

-I wrote the first version of TPM as an excited evangelist of an idea, and I wrote the second version as a diligent researcher seeking greater insight and fidelity.
+I wrote the first version of TPM as an excited evangelist of an idea, and I wrote the second version as a motivated researcher seeking greater insight and fidelity.
 Now I approach this third version as a more seasoned practitioner, hoping my considerably deeper in-the-trenches experience translates to clearer thinking, better articulation of that thinking, and more practical, nuanced, and useful recommendations.

 The updates to version 3 are numerous: